LUGGAGE and accessories:

 allow the front pocket to unzip another inch

-add pretty colors to the inside =)
+offer pretty colors on the inside (like coral =)

-I had no idea how valuable this lockable pack would be until I actually placed it on my body.
-In addition to having all the RFID and anti-slash features, it can lock (there’s a loop for a tiny padlock at the opening zippers, plus on the strap).
+I had no idea how valuable this lockable crossbody would be until I actually placed it on my body.
+In addition to having all the RFID and anti-slash features, it can lock (there’s a loop for a tiny padlock near the zippers, plus on the strap).
 It fits close to the body and can flip around to rest on my front or back (without removing it).
 This allows me to relax no matter where it’s positioned (I don’t have to keep an eye out for pickpockets).
-Critically, this bag has also been allowed where backpacks often are not (shops, museums, etc.).
+Critically, this crossbody has also been allowed where backpacks often are not (shops, museums, etc.).
 And after boarding transportation, one can even slip it down over their shoulder so it rests against the belly (like a fanny pack), and drape a jacket over it, to keep everything at one’s fingertips while in transit.
 This has been, hands down, one of the best tools for the road.
 In fact, it's slender, but I can still max it out on transportation days and load it with:

 wallet (includes phone)